SosnoviyBor/TrulyConstantEffects/readme.md

 Installs like any other OpenMW mod.
 Not sure about pre-0.49 OpenMW support, but you should use newest builds anyway.

+## How it works

+I'll explain it once it's done.
+Still have to figure it out myself.

+## Shortcomings

+[ TBD ]

 ## Credits:
 - **Grey, S3ctor** - helping in learning modding and OpenMW Lua API
 - **Uvirith's Legacy dev team** - giving an idea for the mod